websights

 Maximum Number of Table Parameters

-Due to numerical difficulties, the underlying structural solver (Code_Aster) only supports table function definitions of one or two variables.
-If you need to define a function of the three spatial coordinates (X, Y, Z), or even combine it with time, you must create an analytical formula for it.
+The underlying structural solver (Code_Aster) supports table function definitions of one or four variables.
+If you need to define a function of two or three spatial coordinates (X, Y, Z), or even combine it with time, you must create an analytical formula for it.

 surface heat flux example application